PrestaShop/docs/development/components/form/_index.md

 ### Controllers

-`Controllers` in the back office receives http requests, and when handling requests for creating or editing an entity, they instanciate and uses several concepts.
+`Controllers` in the back office receive HTTP requests.
+When handling requests for creating or editing an entity, they instantiate and utilize several concepts.

 ### FormBuilder

-In most situations, the first component instanciated by the `Controller` is the `FormBuilder`.
+In most scenarios, the Controller initially instantiates the FormBuilder.
+This component constructs the necessary Form, incorporating all Form Types.
+It also retrieves data from the FormDataProvider, ensuring that the form is populated with the appropriate data.
 The `FormBuilder` will build the required `Form` with all `Form Types`, and retrieve data from the `FormDataProvider`.

 ### FormDataProvider

-The `FormDataProvider` is in charge of retrieving data from the `Database` to fill the form (when editing), and provide default data (when creating and editing).
+The FormDataProvider is responsible for retrieving data from the Database.
+This data is used to populate the form when editing an existing entity.
+Additionally, it provides default values for the form fields, both when creating a new entity and when editing an existing one.

 ### Form Types

-Developers can already use a large list of field types ([see Symfony types](https://symfony.com/doc/4.4/reference/forms/types.html)) that comes from the Symfony framework.
-In addition to that, PrestaShop adds more reusable field types that developers can use.
+Developers have access to a wide range of field types ([see Symfony types](https://symfony.com/doc/4.4/reference/forms/types.html)) that come from the Symfony framework.
+Additionally, PrestaShop enhances this selection with its own reusable field types.

 A complete reference of PrestaShop form types can be found [here]({{< relref "/8/development/components/form/types-reference">}}).